What Are The Treatments for

 Sclerotherapy treats both spider veins (tiny red, purple, or blue veins that look like spider webs or tangled threads) and varicose veins (larger veins that often appear raised and knotted), and it’s been safely used for several decades.
 The treatment works by administering a sclerosing agent directly to damaged veins via an injection.
 The chemical causes clotting that eventually closes off and destroys the dysfunctional vein.
 Over time, the body breaks down and eliminates the vein, which is then replaced with healthy tissue.

 Sclerotherapy is a minimally invasive procedure that’s performed here in our office.
-During the treatment, PA Ellie uses a fine needle to inject an FDA-approved sclerosing agent called Asclera® directly into the veins you’d like to treat.
+During the treatment, Dr. Ellie uses a fine needle to inject an FDA-approved sclerosing agent called Asclera® directly into the veins you’d like to treat.
 During the injections, you may feel a brief sensation of discomfort that dissipates within a few seconds.
-Because PA Ellie needs access to your legs for treatment, it’s a good idea to wear shorts or a skirt to your appointment.
+Since Dr. Ellie needs access to your legs for treatment, it’s a good idea to wear shorts or a skirt to your appointment.

 It takes some time for the veins to react to the sclerosing agent, and you’ll start to see the preliminary results of your sclerotherapy treatment within about 6 weeks.